Dear Seniors,

 Dear member,

-Unethical business practices, violations of the law, and exploitation of labour happen in many companies.
-When the organisation's values and personal values clash, it causes stress.
-I empathise with you.
+Unethical business practices, violations of the law, and exploitation of labor happen in many companies.
+When the organization's values and personal values clash, it causes stress.
+I empathize with you.
 In your post, you have created four options and have sought advice on the right choice.
-However, the opinions may differ from one person to another.
+However, opinions may differ from one person to another.
 This is because there could be a mismatch between the values of the members of this forum and yours.
-What if the members give different types of advice? it will confuse you further.
+What if the members give different types of advice?
+It will confuse you further.

-I would like to give my recommendation for each option.
+I would like to give my recommendations for each option.
 These are as follows:

 01. Should I oppose the same: - Opposing the actions or decisions of the employer is fraught with risk, as resistance from a newly joined employee will not be taken lightly.
 The employer could terminate you for teaching them wisdom.

 03. Search for another job: - This option is better than the option (02) above.
-However, in this case, also, how will you explain the reasons for the short stay?
+However, in this case also, how will you explain the reasons for the short stay?
 Will the future employer accept the argument?
-Employers expect the employees to adapt to their organisation's culture.
+Employers expect employees to adapt to their organization's culture.
 What if the future employer perceives you as a stubborn person?
 Furthermore, your short stay could haunt you in all future job searches.

 Personal feedback: - It is good to note that you have approached this forum to seek advice.
 Sometimes, the situation puts us on the horns of a dilemma, and we get confused.
 Your worry about the infringement of values is commendable.
 But then I recommend demonstrating one more value: introspection.
 Your post does not match the stature of an HR Manager.
 There are grammatical mistakes, and spell-check was also given a short shrift.
 I wish you had invested time in improving your business writing skills.
 More than being concerned about the employer's values, show concern for your career.
 If you do not take corrective action to eradicate this weakness, it could hold back your future growth.
 Whether to live with a shortcoming of poor English or systematically remove it is a decision you need to make expeditiously!